willdalh/ml-course/README.md

 - Select `T4 GPU` in the popup and click save.

 The notebook will restart, and you can verify GPU access by running `torch.cuda.is_available()` in a code cell.

+Each notebook starts with a script that installs the necessary dependencies.

 ## Instructions for running code cells: